alnitak/audio_flux/README.md

 - **`dataSource`** is the enum to choose from the different data sources:
     - `DataSource.soloud` uses flutter_soloud to acquire the audio data
     - `DataSource.recorder` uses flutter_recorder to acquire the audio data
-- **`modelParams`** is the map of common parameters and parameters for the choosen `fluxType`.
+- **`modelParams`** is the map of common parameters and parameters for the chosen `fluxType`.
 See the [documentation](https://github.com/alnitak/audio_flux/blob/ca016844cbc5dc33b64b044c6985b2594d7014e8/lib/src/params/model_params.dart) for more details.

-**To know better how `modelParams` parameters work all togheter, please run the provided example or go [here](https://marcobavagnoli.com/audio_flux/) for a web demo.**
+**To know better how `modelParams` parameters work altogether, please run the provided example or go [here](https://marcobavagnoli.com/audio_flux/) for a web demo.**

 The shaders in the example, but the `Dancing Flutter` which I made for fun, are from [Shadertoy](https://www.shadertoy.com/).